doguma/Doby/README.md

 <img src="/doby screenshots/doby flowchart.png?raw=true" width="800px">

-Following are packges utilized in Doby :
+Packges utilized in Doby :

 - Selenium and Beautiful Soup were used to access PubMed and to pull texts from available articles to be updated on the database.